Pink (singer): Public image

-Aside from her music, Pink has been noted for her fashion style, such as the "adventurous" hairstyles she has worn, which have ranged from fluorescent spikes to pink-streaked dreadlocks to a pitch-black skater cut.
-Regarding her style, she told InStyle, "I'm eclectic.
+Aside from her music, Pink has been noted for her fashion style, such as her "adventurous" hairstyles, which have ranged from fluorescent spikes to pink-streaked dreadlocks to a pitch-black skater cut.
+Billboard described her style as "androgynous" and "gender-bending".
+She told InStyle, "I'm eclectic.
 I'm a tomboy, but I'm kind of a hippie and kind of a gangster ...
 I don't know if that's a good thing, but it is my thing."